 • Save

-Trail smooths out before the pothole.
+Trail smooths out before the potholes.

 • Save